-4. What are public goods and how do they differ from private ones?
-Give examples of each.

-Answer: Public goods are nondiminishable and nonexcludable.
+- 4. What are public goods and how do they differ from private ones?
+Give examples of each. - Answer: Public goods are nondiminishable and nonexcludable.
 Private goods generally share neither of these characteristics.
 Private goods include most things that are bought and sold in private markets (restaurant meals, clothing, houses, cars, etc.) while public goods are often provided collectively.
-Public goods include national defense, public airways, civil and commercial codes, and so forth.

-- 5. What are the main tasks or functions of (1) the International Monetary Fund, (2) the World Bank, (3) the General Agreement on Tariffs and Trade, and (4) the World Trade Organization? - Answers: (1) The IMF's role is to act as a lender of last resort in the case of a debt crisis or foreign exchange crisis.
+Public goods include national defense, public airways, civil and commercial codes, and so forth. - 5.
+Describe the main functions of each of the following: - The IMF - The World Bank - The GATT - The WTO - Answers: (1) The IMF's role is to act as a lender of last resort in the case of a debt crisis or foreign exchange crisis.
 It provides technical expertise and advice and assists national governments with necessary but difficult reorganizations of their national economies. - (2) The World Bank's mission, in general terms, is to assist the economic development of nations through the provision of loans, technical expertise, and advice. - (3) GATT is a series of multilateral trade negotiations and resulting treaties which binds the tariffs and trade policies of nations and limits their ability to arbitrarily change them.
 Its mission is to keep markets for goods open and to ensure that nations follow a set of rules governing fair trade.

 - (4) The WTO is an umbrella organization created by the Uruguay round of GATT.
 Its role is similar to GATT's, but it has expanded its function to include agreements on services, agriculture, and textiles and apparel, all of which were omitted from the previous rounds of GATT.
-In addition, it provides rules for the resolution of trade disputes between nations and acts as a forum for the discussion and implementation of further reductions in trade barriers. - When nations sign the GATT agreement, they bind their tariffs at their current level, or lower.
+In addition, it provides rules for the resolution of trade disputes between nations and acts as a forum for the discussion and implementation of further reductions in trade barriers. - 6.
+When nations sign the GATT agreement, they bind their tariffs at their current level, or lower.
 Tariff binding means that they agree not to raise them except under unusual circumstances.
-Explain how tariff binding in the GATT prevents free riding during a global slowdown.

-During a global slowdown, nations may be tempted to raise barriers to imports.
-The hope Answer: is that reduced imports will provide greater incentive for domestic production and add jobs in import-competing industries.
+Explain how tariff binding in the GATT prevents free riding during a global slowdown. - Answer: During a global slowdown, nations may be tempted to raise barriers to imports.
+The hope is that reduced imports will provide greater incentive for domestic production and add jobs in import-competing industries.
 This part of the strategy usually works but at the cost of the loss of jobs in export industries.
 Export industries are hurt if other nations retaliate and impose similar barriers to imports.